puppetlabs/puppet-docs/source/pe/3.7/trouble_console-db.markdown

 Disabling/Enabling Live Management
 -------

-Live Management is deprecated in PE 3.8 and will be replaced by improved resource management functionality in future releases.
-For this reason, Live Management is not enabled by default as in previous versions of PE, but you can configure your installation to enable it.
-Live Management can be disabled/enabled during [upgrades][install_upgrade] or during [normal operations][normal_operations].
+Live management is enabled in the console by default when you install PE, but you can configure your installation to disable it.
+In addition, live management can be disabled/enabled during [upgrades][install_upgrade] or [normal operations][normal_operations].

 [install_upgrading]: ./install_upgrading.html#disabling/enabling-live-management-during-an-upgrade
 [normal_operations]: ./console_navigating_live_mgmt.html#disabling/enabling-live-management